idxteatime/mitrasphere/restricted-stats.md

 | MATK | 6 | 6/90.33=0.066 | 1000\*0.066=66 |
 | MDEF | 21 | 21/90.33=0.232 | 1000\*0.232=232 |

-You may notice that the percentages don't add up to 1 - this is because the item power was calculated using 2/3 of the HP, whereas the restricted stat uses the full HP value.
+You may notice that the percentages don't add up to 1 - this is because the item power was calculated using 2/3 of the HP, whereas the percentage uses the full HP value.

 Let's check these numbers in-game, at least the easy one to check which is HP.
 First we remove all equipment except this one and make sure the stats reflected in the stat summary are the same as the item stats: